Please Join Us In April For Two New Programs on Thursday:

 The discussions will include reflecting on Buddhist and Western philosophical thinking about the mind,

-from physics.
-We will provide web links each month that provide relevant background information on the topics
+ideas from physics.
+We will provide web links each month that provide relevant background information on

-to attempt to reconcile Buddhist ideas and concepts about the body, mind, and universe with Western knowledge.
+the group is to attempt to reconcile Buddhist ideas and concepts about the body, mind, and universe with

 All are welcome to attend the program

 Please join us for this inspiring eight week program

 Meditation & Yoga Instruction